 PTSD can affect how couples get along with each other.
 It can also directly affect the mental health of partners.
-This section describes common problems in relationships where one or both partners has PTSD and outlines basic information about how to help couples facing these problems.
-Learn how to get support...
+This section describes common problems in relationships where one or both partners has PTSD and outlines essential information about helping couples face these problems.
+Learn how to get support.

 How deployment stress affects families

-Even when we are not at war, military families often deal with stresses such as frequent moves or the absence of a parent.
+Even when we are not at war, military families often deal with stresses such as frequent moves or parents' absence.
 Deployment to war creates additional issues for a family to handle.

-Families face a number of challenges before, during, and after deployment.
+Families face several challenges before, during, and after deployment.
 This emotional cycle of deployment begins when news of deployment is released to the family.
 It starts with a short period of strong emotions, such as fear and anger.
 As departure grows closer, a period of detachment and withdrawal may occur.
 This can happen to prepare for the person being physically gone.
-Read more on impact to families...
+Read more on impact to families.

 If you suspect that a loved one has PTSD, it's important to seek help right away.
 The sooner PTSD is treated, the easier it is to overcome.
 PTSD can interfere with your partner's entire life, health, relationships, and work.
 You can take a free anonymous screening on behalf of your partner online.

 If your partner is reluctant to seek treatment, you can find support for yourself in how to help your partner too.